Family vacation ideas

 -

 Take an easy kayak excursion through the rainforest, then enjoy a guided beach walk to spot one or more of the four species of sea turtles that nest in the area.
-Watching a rare green turtle cover dozens of softball-sized, freshly laid eggs with sand is the stuff college essays are made of and something grandparents will enjoy too.
+It’s exhilarating to watch a rare green turtle cover dozens of softball-sized, freshly laid eggs with sand.
+It’s the stuff college essays are made of and something grandparents will enjoy too.

 The Arenal Volcano in Costa Rica.